Apps

 Provide Chunking and Pacing

 The practice of chunking and pacing plays a crucial role in facilitating mathematical understanding for students with dyscalculia.
-This approach involves breaking complex tasks into smaller, manageable steps, allowing for individual pacing and emphasizing understanding over speed.
+This approach involves breaking complex tasks into smaller, manageable steps, allowing for individual pacing and emphasising understanding over speed.

 Chunking